The History Major, Study Abroad, and the Barbados Program

 - POLI 391 Caribbean History and Culture (3 credits)

-Program Director: Bernard Moitt, Ph.D., Professor of History, Virignia Commonwelath University.
+Program Director: Bernard Moitt, Ph.D., Professor of History, Virignia Commonwealth University.
 Dr. Moitt has been directing the Barbados program for twenty years.
-He may be reached at email@example.com.
+He may be reached at firstname.lastname@example.org.

 More Information on this program may be found here.